AkeneoLabs/akeneolabs.com/docs/README.md

 <div class="features">
   <div class="feature">
     <h2>Step by step</h2>
-    <p>Akeneo can be hard to understand, you will know what do you need to work with Akeneo</p>
+    <p>Akeneo can be hard to understand, you will know what do you need to work with Akeneo.</p>
   </div>
   <div class="feature">
       <h2>With examples</h2>
-      <p>You will see some examples to try it and download it in case that you need it</p>
+      <p>You will see some examples to try it and download it in case that you need it.</p>
     </div>
   <div class="feature">
     <h2>Updated</h2>
     <p>This documentation will be updated by Dani Roman.
-Actually</p>
+Actually is in beta.</p>
   </div>

 </div>